 - If using ham, add ham and cook until lightly browned.

-- Add lentils and water into skillet and stir.
-Add the granulated garlic and pepper.
-I have always added in the salt at this time too although to keep the lentils from splitting their skins, you should add the salt towards the end of cooking.
+- Add lentils and 5 cups of water into skillet and stir.
+Add the granulated garlic, salt, and pepper.
+I've always added the salt at this time, but you can add it towards the end of cooking.

 - Bring to a boil, then lower to a simmer.
 Simmer for about 30 minutes until lentils are softened and have absorbed the water.
 You may need to add more water depending on your heat and simmering temperature.
-You can add ¼ cup at a time if you need to.
+Add 1/4 cup at a time if necessary.

 - Stir the lentils, taste, and adjust for seasoning.

-*You can use red onion but it is recommended you "wash" the onion by first placing it in a bowl with some kosher salt and water then squeezed and rinsed to remove the harshness of the onions.
-Repeat then continue with dressing.
+**You can use red onion but it is recommended you "wash" the onion by first placing it in a bowl with some kosher salt and water then squeezed and rinsed to remove the harshness of the onions.
+Rinse then drain.